12 Days of Giveaways: iRobot Roomba j7+ vacuum worth over $1000 | Curated

 To enter to win, do at least one of the following:

-1. Follow @DailyHiveToronto and @iRobot on Instagram.
+1. Follow @DailyHiveVancouver and @iRobot on Instagram.
 Leave a comment below telling us once you have along with your handle.
 (1 entry)

 View this post on Instagram